Decorative Arts

 Material Culture

-Entries are invited for our upcoming Material Culture June online auction.
-As a celebration of indigenous art, we are seeking quality examples of carvings, textiles, personal adornments, tools, ceramics, metal work and others of similar rich cultural heritage.
+Entries for our forthcoming Material Culture Live Auction are now being accepted to fill a growing demand for quality examples of indigenous art, carvings, textiles, personal adornments, tools, ceramics, metal work and others of similar rich cultural heritage and refined aesthetic.

-These sales bring together outstanding selections of art forms that show the mastery and resourcefulness of artists that imbue multi-generational knowledge.
+These sales bring together outstanding selections of artforms with rich cultural significance that show the mastery and resourcefulness of indigenous artists that imbue multi-generational knowledge.

 For more information about buying and selling at our upcoming Material Culture auctions, get touch with our specialist team.